cmpsc-481-s22-m1/CASTanet/README.md

 #### sum_cast_dict

 Calculate the sums of values from dictionaries.
+Called to return a number value from the result of a function.

 `counter.sum_cast_dict(cast_dict)`